Latest 5 flips

 The probability of getting three heads in a row is 0.125, or 1/8.

-What is the probability for a coin to land on its edge when you flip a coin?
+What is the probability for a coin to land on its edge?

 It is possible for a coin to land on its side, usually by landing up against an object (such as a shoe) or by getting stuck in the ground.
 However, even on a flat surface it is possible for a coin to land on its edge.
 A computational model suggests that the chance of a coin landing on its edge and staying there is about 1 in 6000